 CVE North America will donate one dollar per solar panel installed, within one year of installation.

-Donations will be directed towards one or several of the four causes below:
+Donations will be made to projects addressing some or more of the causes below.

 - Tree planting

 The projects that CVE plans to support will also respond to the following criteria:

 Local to the solar installation (preferably close to the town or in the same county)

 Supported and implemented by nonprofit organizations with the 501(c)(3) status that has a significant expertise in the cause supported